Your Roof is Moldy. Now What?

 Scientists may think mold is great, but the rest of us have a hard time not resenting it.
 The stuff grows everywhere, from the cheese in the fridge to the bathroom ceiling to the very skeleton of the house.
 And yes, it can even grow on your roof.
-The good news is that moldy shingles, unlike old cheese, don't need to be thrown out.
-They probably just need a good cleaning, followed by some simple maintenance step to keep mold (and other life forms) from coming back.
+The good news is that moldy roofing shingles, unlike old cheese, don't need to be thrown out.
+Here's how to get rid of roof mold and keep it from coming back.

 A lot of the dark streaky stuff found on roofs in wet climates like Seattle is actually algae.
-You probably don't care to know the difference, and neither does the roofing industry, as most cleaning solutions and other products for roofs are targeted at mold, mildew, algae, moss, slime… it all works the same.
+You probably don't care to know the difference, and neither does the roofing industry, as most cleaning solutions and other products for roofs are targeted at mold, mildew, lichen, moss, slime, or algae … it all works the same.
 But for the record, algae commonly feeds on the limestone powder in asphalt shingles, while mold often thrives on plant and other organic matter that's fallen onto your roof.
 You can't do anything to prevent algae and mold spores from flying through the air and landing on your roof, but you can help prevent mold growth by keeping the shingles free of organic matter.

 There are a few simple ways to keep mold and algae from returning to your newly washed roof.
 The simplest is to apply a cleaning or treatment product formulated for long-term protection against algae and mold growth.
 There's also the longstanding preventative measure of installing zinc or copper strips near the ridge line of the affected roof planes.
 Both metals contain minerals that naturally inhibit algae and mold.
 You simply slip the strips under the shingles, leaving the metal partially exposed, and nail the strips in place.
 When it rains, the runoff water carries minerals off of the metal and washes them down the roof.
 (If your roof has copper flashing around the chimney, you might notice that there's little or no algae growth on the shingles directly below the flashing.)